antmicro/runner/README.md

 This will forward the HTTP port from `example.com` to port 8080 on the worker machine.
 The forwarded port will be available within the job container (this will allow you to, for example, run `wget localhost:8080`).

-Apart from preparing the configuration file, it is necessary to prepare a private key for authentication with the remote host
+Apart from preparing the configuration file, it is necessary to prepare a private key for authentication with the remote host,

+There are two ways of exposing these files:
-Both files need to be encoded in Base64 (this can be done by running `cat <filename> | base64 -w0`), stored in [GitHub Actions Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and exposed in the workflow file.
+* Encode both files in Base64 (this can be done by running `cat <filename> | base64 -w0`), store them in [GitHub Actions Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and expose them in the workflow file.
+* Store them as secrets in [GCP Secret Manager](https://cloud.google.com/secret-manager) with two labels (`gha_runner_exposed: 1` and `gha_runner_namespace: $REPOSITORY_NAME`) and reference their names in the workflow file.

+In the event that both methods are used in the workflow file, [Secret Manager](https://cloud.google.com/secret-manager) takes precedence.

 An example workflow file leveraging this feature may look as follows: